 WORKSHOPS (Sessions 1 and 2)

 All workshops are offered during both sessions.
 Participants will be asked to attend a workshop during Session 1 on an issue that is new to them, and a workshop during Session 2 on an issue in which you are currently engaged.
-Workshops subject to change and speakers to be announced.
+Workshops and speakers subject to change.

 Building Effective County-Community Partnerships: